johnperry-math/AoC2018/README.md

 I actually had the right answer on the screen --
 I just read the wrong line.

+Later I re-implemented Part 2 to compute the same answer, without relying on myself as a Just-In-Time Compiler.
+Still works!

 ## Days I tried to solve without the example, but had to give in

 ### Day 3: No Matter How You Slice It